 Head over to our comprehensive guide to the best hostels in Inverness before starting your backpacking adventure!

-Best Budget Hotel in Inverness – Torridon Guest House
+Torridon Guest House | Best Budget Hotel in Inverness

-The Torridon Guest House is located in the Dalneigh neighbourhood in Inverness.
+The Torridon Guest House is located in the Dalneigh neighborhood in Inverness.
 It is only a short 10-minute walk to the city centre and 5 minutes away from the river Ness.
 The guest house offers comfortable rooms fitted with a private bathroom and a flat screen TV with international channels.

 Dalneigh